fasalzaman/aroworkshop/_entries/1_go_microservices.md

 az aro show -n <cluster name> -g <resource group> --query "consoleProfile" -o tsv
 ```

 You should get back something like `console-openshift-console.apps.rt80g8x5.eastus.aroapp.io`.
 Add `https://` to the beginning of that hostname and open that link in your browser.
 You'll be asked to login with Azure Active Directory.
-Use the username and password provided to you in the lab.
+Use the Kubeadmin username and password to login.

 After logging in, you should be able to see the Azure Red Hat OpenShift Web Console.